The NASDAQ Composite index has been introduced in 1971 at the base level 100. It has over 3,000 components.

 Treshold marked with red shows 0% return.

-This chart shows NASDAQ’s relative change against the US customer price index in the past 10 years.
+So this chart shows NASDAQ Composite index’s relative change against the US customer price index in the past 10 years.

-*charts are not updated on a daily basis but you can prepare similar charts for yourself by using Chartoasis Sesame.
+*charts are updated monthly, and they have been created by using Chartoasis Sesame.
 If you feel like analyzing NASDAQ’s historical price, you can do that for free at www.chartoasis.com/sesame .
 You will also need to download NASDAQ historical data.
 This step-by-ste guide will explain you how to do it.